-Scandal Sheet is a solid movie with a socko premise that carries the action swiftly for 80 minutes, but what gives the movie that extra oomph is Karlson’s inclusion of social realism.
-In one standout scene, McCleary and his photographer, Biddie (Harry Morgan of M*A*S*H fame), shake down a bar full of drunks looking for information.
+Scandal Sheet is a solid movie with a socko premise that carries the action swiftly for 80 minutes, but what gives the film that extra oomph is Karlson’s inclusion of social realism.
+In one standout scene, McCleary and his photographer, Biddie (Harry Morgan), shake down a bar full of drunks looking for information.
 The camera captures their faces in harrowing close-ups fitting of a Life magazine spread.
 Much like the peasants in Akira Kurosawa’s No Regrets For My Youth (1946) and the films of Federico Fellini to come, the camera slowly tracks past these faces with humanity and pity.

 No honor among thieves

 Starting like a tightly scripted heist picture, Kansas City Confidential immediately launches into the heist, $1.2 million, before pinning the whole thing on a man who was at the wrong place at the wrong time.
 He is a floral delivery driver, Joe (John Payne), who also happens to be an ex-con trying to rehab his image.
 Like many ex-convicts, then and now, one false accusation robs him of everything, and Joe needs to find a new way to survive.